raspberrypilearning/infrared-bird-box/worksheet2.md

 ## VNC setup on the Raspberry Pi

 1. First, you'll need to get the RealVNC server for your Raspberry Pi.
 You can download the **deb** package [here](https://github.com/RealVNC/raspi-preview/releases/download/5.3.1.18206/VNC-Server-5.3.1-raspi-alpha1.deb).
-  - To install the package, open a terminal (`Ctrl`+`Alt`+`T`) and type the following command in the directory the *deb* package was downloaded to:
+  - To install the package, open a terminal (**Ctrl + Alt + T**) and type the following command in the directory the deb package was downloaded to:

   ``` bash
   sudo dpkg -i VNC-Server-5.3.1-raspi-alpha1.deb
   ```

 1. You'll need a license key for the server, but don't worry: these are completely free.
 On the [RealVNC website](https://www.realvnc.com/purchase/activate/), you can fill in your details and obtain your free license key.
 1. Next, you need to apply the license key.
-This is again done in the terminal with the following command:
+This is again done in a terminal window with the following command:

   ``` bash
   sudo vnclicense -add <your-license-key-here->